 You may be able to correct this by resetting SOLIDWORKS Windows registry entry.

 WARNING: Please be very careful when editing or deleting any entries in the Windows Registry as changing the wrong entry can lead to major issues on your system.
-Also if you have SOLIDWORKS PDM installed on your system do NOT follow these steps, instead please contact your SOLIDWORKS Value Added Reseller for additional instructions.
 Note that Javelin is not responsible for any changes that you make to your system, the following is just a guideline.

-- In the Registry Editor expand HKEY_CURRENT_USER then Software, right-click the SolidWorks entry and select Rename.
-Rename the entry something like SolidWorks_Backup.
+STEP 3: In the Registry Editor expand HKEY_CURRENT_USER then Software, and find the SolidWorks key.

-- Launch SOLIDWORKS.
-When the program starts it will create a new registry entry in this location called SolidWorks.
+STEP 7: Launch SOLIDWORKS.
+When the program starts it will re-create a fresh SolidWorks registry key in HKEY_CURRENT_USER\Software.
 Once SOLIDWORKS opens, it will be as if the program is starting for the first time.

 STEP 8: If you exported a Private View key in STEP 5, double click the .REG file to merge it back into the Registry.